5 Tips for Talking to Aging Parents About Their Finances

 As an extra precaution, you might suggest a power of attorney (POA) agreement to give you or another trusted family member the authority to manage and monitor their financial accounts.
 With a POA, your parents retain control and ownership over their assets, but their designated agent can sign checks, withdraw funds, and handle other transactions on their behalf.

 If your parents are Schwab clients, they can also designate a Trusted Contact that Schwab can reach out to if it suspects fraud or diminished capacity.

 3. Talk about health care

-With health care costs continuing to rise, a 65-year-old couple with median drug expenses would need to save roughly $248,000 to pay for routine medical care in retirement.2 And if one or both of them develop a medical condition, that number could easily double.3
+With health care costs continuing to rise, a 65-year-old couple would need to save roughly $325,000 to pay for routine medical care in retirement.2 And if one or both of them develop a medical condition, that number could easily double.3

 Many married couples assume that one spouse will simply take care of the other should one of them need ongoing care.
 That’s what Bob’s parents thought before both became incapacitated for different reasons.
 “The idea of taking care of each other becomes less realistic the older a couple gets,” he says.

 Adult children can help facilitate the discussion by doing some preliminary research into the cost of care, as well as thinking through how insurance or family members might be leveraged to help keep expenses down.
 “Try to help your parents see it as a form of disaster planning,” Bob says.
 “It’s better to be prepared for the worst than to be blindsided by disaster, and health care is no different.”